hammerheim-game/hammerheim-rules/7-equipment.md

-Experimental: The Repeater Pistol is always subject to the optional Blackpowder Weapons rules from the Mordheim rulebook, even if they are not normally used in your campaign.
+Experimental: The Repeater Pistol is always subject to the optional Blackpowder Weapons rules from the Hammerheim rulebook, even if they are not normally used in your campaign.
 On any result other than “BOOM!” the weapon has jammed or run out of loaded barrels and must be